crolllab/IBIOL-compute-resources/README.md

 ### Good to know

 **You can browse and install software from the internet.** Firefox is already installed for this.
+Do a right-click on the Desktop => Select Applications => Web Browser.

 **Your session survives disconnection.** Close the window or lose your network, and everything stays exactly as you left it — reconnect and your applications are still open.
 This is the main advantage over `ssh -X`.